bncastle/HR/README.md

 `HR -v buildZip`

 Verbose mode will print the command itself to the console as well as the output of each command.

+Alternate config files can exist in the same directory and can be used by specifying its name before the desired task:

+`HR myConfig.hr rakeLeaves`